The BEST Lake Louise Restaurants to Try

 - See Menu

-You’ll be able to get some classic Canadian staples here while also enjoying food items like the Paradise Bowl (soba noodle dish) and a Spinach Herb Lasagna.
+You’ll be able to get some classic Canadian staples here while also enjoying food items like the Bison Lasagna and Alberta Bison Ribs.
 Because of their not-so-obvious location, they often get overlooked.
-You have to know this Lake Louise restaurant is even there to really enjoy it, but once you experience dining in a historic rail cart, you may not want to go anywhere else.
+As it’s a bit off the beaten path, you have to know this restaurant is even there to really enjoy it, but once you experience dining in a historic rail cart, you may not want to go anywhere else.

 Storm Mountain Lodge